udexon/Webpp/W+010_querySelector.md

 # Duniix Web++ &mdash; a New Way of Webbing the Web (Part I)
+- Phoscript Metaprogramming &mdash; Makes Programming as Easy as Manipulating Spreadsheets

 1. Consider these questions:
 - a.
 How would you transfer data in a spreadsheet (Figure 1)